Reed-CompBio/spras/docker-wrappers/SPRAS/README.md

 container_image = < your spras image >.sif
 ```

+Make sure to modify the configuration file to have `unpack_singularity` set to `true`, and `container_framework` set to `singularity`: else, the
+workflow will (likely) fail.

 Then run `condor_submit spras.sub`, which will submit SPRAS to HTCondor as a single job with as many cores as indicated by the `NUM_PROCS` line in `spras.sub`, using the value of `EXAMPLE_CONFIG` as the SPRAS
 configuration file.
-Note that you can alter the configuration file to test various workflows, but you should leave `unpack_singularity = true`, or it
-is likely the job will be unsuccessful.
 By default, the `example_config.yaml` runs everything except for `cytoscape`, which appears to fail periodically
 in HTCondor.

 **Note**: The `spras.sub` submit file is an example of how this workflow could be submitted from a CHTC Access Point (AP) to the OSPool.
 To run in the local